Matthew Bannister (musician): Positively George Street

 In the mid-1990s, Bannister began writing a memoir about his experiences as a musician in the 1980s Dunedin scene.
 Partly, this was a response to concerns he had over being "written out" of New Zealand's indie music history: "I published a book ... about Sneaky Feelings because I felt we were being written out of the label's history and indeed out of indie history, for example, our non-appearance in various articles about Flying Nun, in indie discographies, and in local ... rock polls".
 This book, Positively George Street, was published in 1999.

 Academic career

 In 1998, Bannister returned to full-time study as a PhD candidate in the Department of Film, TV and Media Studies at the University of Auckland, graduating in 2003.
 His thesis was titled White Man's Soul: Pakeha masculinities in the popular music of New Zealand / Aotearoa.
 A revised version of the thesis appeared as a book, White Boys, White Noise: Masculinities and 1980s Guitar Rock, in the Ashgate Popular Music and Folk Series in 2006.

 He now works at the Waikato Institute of Technology (WINTEC) as a Theory/Post Graduate advisor in the School of Media Arts.
 In 2021 his book Eye of the Taika: New Zealand Comedy and the Films of Taika Waititi was published.

 Personal life

 Bannister's father Peter was a botanist working at Otago University.
 Bannister is married to Dribbling Darts/The Weather bandmate Alice Bulmer.
+His son, Albert, plays bass with The Changing Same.